audioxide/data/data/posts/20201126-articles-state-of-rapture-the-music-of-bioshock.md

 ## They chose Rapture

 In a way the game’s development reflects Andrew Ryan’s vision for Rapture, where ‘the artist would not fear the censor.’
-Other than writing a city anthem together, Schyman had more contact with Ridgeway than with Ken Levine.
-They were free to make their mark more or less as they saw fit.
+Although Schyman did write the city anthem with Levine, most of his contact was with Ridgeway.
+Levine of course followed their progress and listened to the work as it evolved, but the game's sound was ultimately their show.

-Schyman recalls that Levine’s hands-off approach to BioShock’s music ‘added to my creativity.
+Schyman recalls that Levine’s hands-off approach ‘added to my creativity.
 It gave me and Emily the opportunity to experiment, to do wild things.’

 Throughout development the message was clear: better to go too far than not go far enough.
-“Ken said something to me during the making of BioShock.
-He said, “You know what, we’re either going to make a game that ends up in the garbage heap, or it’s going to be brilliant.
+“Ken said something to me during the making of *BioShock*.
+He said we’re either going to make a game that ends up in the garbage heap, or it’s going to be brilliant.
 It’s not going to be mediocre.
-We’re going to make something unique and it’s either going to be hated or loved.”
-And he was absolutely right.”
+We’re going to make something unique and it’s either going to be hated or loved.
+He was absolutely right.”

 The soundtrack was clearly made in the same spirit.
 It is a product of Rapture — magnificent and damned all at once.
 Where Andrew Ryan failed Ken Levine succeeded, and where Cohen went mad Schyman pushed the boundaries of video game music.
-Rapture was a spectacular failure, and Schyman’s soundtrack captured that spectacularly.
+Rapture was a spectacular failure, and Schyman’s soundtracsk captured that spectacularly.